-Mediastinoscopy is a surgical procedure used to examine the mediastinum, which is the space behind the breastbone between the two lungs containing the lymph nodes.
-During this procedure, a surgeon makes a small incision in the chest, inserts a tiny device called a mediastinoscope and collects tissue samples of the lymph nodes.
+Mediastinoscopy is a surgical procedure used to examine the mediastinum, the space behind the breastbone between the two lungs containing the lymph nodes.
+During this procedure, your surgeon makes a small incision in the chest, inserts a tiny device called a mediastinoscope and collects tissue samples of the lymph nodes.
 This procedure is most often performed to check for cancer or to stage lung cancer.

-Sleep studies are used to monitor movements, breathing, brain activity, oxygen levels and other behaviors during sleep.
-In a sleep study, the patient sleeps while their activity is examined to determine if the patient has a sleep disorder.
+Sleep studies monitor movements, breathing, brain activity, oxygen levels and other behaviors during sleep.
+In a sleep study, your sleep activity is examined to determine if you have a sleep disorder.

-A sleep study may help a pulmonologist determine that a patient has sleep apnea, wherein muscles in the back of the throat relax and cause the airways to narrow or close.
+A sleep study may help a pulmonologist determine if you have sleep apnea, wherein muscles in the back of the throat relax and cause the airways to narrow or close.
 This condition interrupts breathing during sleep.
-We offer a range of treatments to manage and treat this condition.
+We offer a range of services to manage and treat this condition.

 Cardiothoracic surgery is the surgical treatment of organs in the chest, such as the heart and lungs.
 Many lung respiratory conditions can be managed with medication and lifestyle changes.
 However, surgical intervention is often the most effective treatment for severe diseases, such as lung cancer.

-Our experienced pulmonologists perform a wide range of traditional and minimally invasive surgeries on the lungs and respiratory system, including:
+Our experienced pulmonologists perform a wide range of traditional and minimally invasive surgeries on the lung and respiratory system, including:

 Thoracoscopy is a minimally invasive surgical procedure used to view the lungs and space around the lungs.
-During a thoracoscopy, a long, thin tube called a thoracoscope is used to view the lungs, pleural cavity (area around the lungs) and thoracic cavity (chest).
+During a thoracoscopy, a long, thin tube called a thoracoscope is used to view the lungs, pleural cavity (the area around the lungs) and thoracic cavity (chest).

-In addition to internal examination, this procedure is also used in biopsies and to treat lung conditions, such as mesothelioma and lung cancer.
+Along with internal examination, this procedure is also used in biopsies and to treat lung conditions such as mesothelioma and lung cancer.
 Our cardiothoracic surgeons may use a robotic surgical system to assist with this procedure, which typically allows for faster recovery.

-A thoracotomy is a surgical procedure in which a surgeon gains access and operates on the heart, lungs, esophagus, thoracic aorta and/or anterior spine.
+A thoracotomy is a surgical procedure in which a surgeon gains access to and operates on the heart, lungs, esophagus, thoracic aorta or anterior spine.
 During this procedure, a cardiothoracic surgeon makes an incision in the chest wall.
-This procedure is most commonly used to remove part or all of a lung to treat lung cancer.
+This procedure is most commonly used to remove part or all of a lung to treat cancer.